2015 Bahrain Grand Prix: Qualifying

 Qualifying consisted of three parts, 18, 15 and 12 minutes in length respectively, with five drivers eliminated from competing after each of the first two sessions.
 All teams, including Mercedes used the softer tyre compound during the first session (Q1).
 Jenson Button, who had problems with his car all during practice, was unable to set a time when his car broke down on his out lap.
 Lewis Hamilton set the fastest time, with Valtteri Bottas in second.
 Along with Button, both Manor Marussia cars were eliminated in Q1, as well as Daniil Kvyat – who made a mistake during his final lap – and Pastor Maldonado.
 Fernando Alonso was the first driver to reach a second qualifying session for McLaren over the course of the season.

 Hamilton once again set the time in Q2, almost a second ahead of second-placed Kimi Räikkönen, while Felipe Massa went faster than Sebastian Vettel in third.
 Alonso was eliminated in 14th position, ahead of Max Verstappen in the Toro Rosso, who was half a second slower than Carlos Sainz Jr., his teammate.
-Sergio Pérez joined the two Sauber drivers as the last three cars not to make it into the top 10.
+Sergio Pérez joined the two Sauber drivers as the last three cars not to make it into the top ten.

-All but Daniel Ricciardo did their first run in Q3 on used tyres in order to save a set for the race, with Hamilton fastest yet again.
+All drivers but Daniel Ricciardo did their first run in Q3 on used tyres in order to save a set for the race, with Hamilton fastest yet again.
 When the cars came around for their second and final timed laps, Ricciardo crossed the line first ahead of the Ferrari drivers, with Vettel going faster than teammate Räikkönen.
 When the two Mercedes came across the line last, Hamilton took his fourth consecutive pole position, while Nico Rosberg had to settle for third on the grid, not being able to beat Vettel's time.
 The two Williams cars filled the third row, while Nico Hülkenberg was delighted with eighth on the grid.